 Normal range of motion at the knee is considered to be 0 degrees of extension (completely straight knee joint) to 135 degrees of flexion (fully bent knee joint).
 One year after surgery, the average knee flexion was 130 degrees.
 None of the 12 patients required a blood transfusion.
 Six weeks after surgery, 81% of patients said their knee felt “sometimes” or “always” normal.
 At 12 weeks after surgery, 100% of patients said their knee felt “sometimes” or “always” normal.
 At 12 weeks after surgery, 55% of patients reported no pain.
 This study showed that patients with a customized bicompartment knee replacement can excel postoperatively.

 Patient specific customized total knee arthroplasty implants are now available as an alternative to off-the-shelf implants.
 A goal of this technology is to provide superior clinical outcomes while reducing complications.
-The ConforMis iTotal CR is a tri-compartment custom knee replacement constructed of cobalt chrome and is designed to conform to the surface of the patient’s femoral condyle (inside of the knee) and proximal tibia (shinbone).
+The ConforMis iTotal CR and PS are a tri-compartment custom knee replacement constructed of cobalt chrome and is designed to conform to the surface of the patient’s femoral condyle (inside of the knee) and proximal tibia (shinbone).
+The ConforMis iTotal PS is a replacement for use in patients who experience a lack of or attenuated posterior cruciate ligament (PCL).

 Results from this study support previous findings that patients implanted with the custom total knee arthroplasty (TKA) experience significant improvements in Knee Society Score (KSS), Knee Injury an Osteoarthritis Outcome Score (KOOS) and higher range of motion from baseline.